vadimkravcenko

 In the long run, build always wins.
 But surviving until that crossover point is what matters.

-If you're looking to build - lets build together.
+If you're itching to build anyway — happy to nerd out together.

 Nocode VS Build